 The following is text of a news release from the U.S. Navy:

-(WASHINGTON) — Secretary of the Navy Richard Spencer has announced the new class of towing, salvage and rescue ship will be named Navajo in honor of the major contributions the Navajo people have made to the armed forces.
+(WASHINGTON) — Secretary of the Navy Richard V. Spencer has announced the newest towing, salvage and rescue ship will be named Cherokee Nation in honor of the service and contributions the Cherokee people have made to the Navy and Marine Corps team.

-The contract includes options for potentially seven additional vessels, and each additional ship will be named in honor of prominent Native Americans or Native American tribes.
+The contract includes options for potentially six additional vessels, and each additional ship will be named in honor of prominent Native Americans or Native American tribes.

 The T-ATS will serve as open ocean towing vessels and will additionally support salvage operations and submarine rescue missions.
-The first ship in the class will be built at the company’s shipyard in Houma, La., and is expected to be completed in March 2021.
+The ship will be built at the company’s shipyard in Houma, La., and is expected to be completed in July 2021.